-1. Introduction
+1. INTRODUCTION

 Mathematicians often keep their childhood dream for a long time.
-When you saw a perfect rainbow as a child, you might have wondered what awaited you when you went over the arch.
+When you saw a perfect rainbow as a child, you might have wondered what awaited you when you went through the arch.
 In a lucky situation, you might have seen the double, or even triple, rainbow arches spanning above the brightest one, with the reversing color patterns on the higher arches.
 Yet we see nothing underneath the brightest arch.

 One of the purposes of these lectures is to offer you a vision: on the other side of the rainbow, you see quantum invariants.
 This statement describes only the tip of the iceberg.
-We believe something like the following is happening: Let C be a smooth projective curve over \mathbb{C} , and be an arbitrary Hitchin spectral curve associated with a particular meromorphic Higgs bundle (E, φ) on C. Then the asymptotic expansion at an essential singularity of a solution (flat section) of the \hbar -connection on C, that is the image of the quantization applied to Σ , carries the information of quantum invariants of a totally different geometric structure, which should be considered as the mirror to the geometric context (1.1).
+We believe something like the following is happening: Let C be a smooth projective curve over \mathbb{C} and (E, φ) a meromorphic Higgs bundle on C. Then the asymptotic expansion at an essential singularity of a solution (flat section) of the \hbar -connection on C, that is the image of the non-abelian Hodge correspondence applied to the Hitchin spectral curve of (E, φ) , carries the information of quantum invariants of a totally different geometric structure, which should be considered as the mirror to the Higgs bundle.